-14.3.3.2.2 Processing the SNMP CVC
+14.3.3.2.2 Processing the SNMP CVC18

 The CM MUST process CVCs received via SNMP when it is enabled to upgrade code files.
 When the CM is not enabled to upgrade code files it MUST reject all CVCs received via SNMP.
+CVCs received via SNMP will also chain up to the same Root CA certificate or public key that was used to validate the CVC in the configuration file (see Section 14.3.5).
 When validating a CVC received via SNMP, the CM MUST perform the following validation and procedural steps.
 If any of the following verification checks fail, the CM MUST immediately halt the CVC verification process, log the error if applicable, and remove all remnants of the process up to that step.